aildnont/HIFIS-model/README.md

 - **MAX_DISPLAYED_RULES**: The maximum number of explanations to be included in a global surrogate visualization
 - **SP**: Parameters associated with submodular pick
-  - **SAMPLE_SIZE**: An integer that specifies the number of samples from the training set to generate candidate explanations for.
+  - **SAMPLE_FRACTION**: A float in the range _[0.0, 1.0]_ that
-    Alternatively, set to _'all'_ to sample the entire training set.
+    specifies the fraction of samples from the training and validation sets to generate candidate explanations for.
+Alternatively, set to _'all'_ to sample the entire training and validation sets.
   - **NUM_EXPLANATIONS**: The desired number of explanations that maximize explanation coverage
 #### HORIZON_SEARCH